anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <li>Integration with Dovetail and OVP flow (code, docs, cert criteria, etc.)</li>
 <li>Leveraging ONAP Network and Service Models, with identified VNF-specific parameters</li>
 <li>Standardized certification criteria</li>
+<li>Define CNTT ref arch as scenarios, and have all test cases for the ref arch be involved in OVP (could also be addressed in OVP as CNTT test)</li>
+<li>Add test cases from operators, which operators already tested in their environment</li>
 </ul>

 <a name="8.6.4"></a>